At the heart of BQEF, is the transformative power of learning.

-Other non-formal education initiatives that we support include:
+Other BQEF non-formal education initiatives include:

-• Alternatives to Violence and Quaker Education Workshops,
+• Alternatives to Violence (AVP) workshops,

-• Internships for Bolivian Students,
+• Paid Internships for Bolivian Students,

 • Volunteer Opportunities in Bolivia,